ThanGerlek/startup/README.md

 ### Elevator Pitch

 Are you tired of losing games just because of luck?
 Do you want a fun game that you can work at until you always win?
 NIM Player presents a game complex enough to be a challenge, but simple enough that anyone can become a master with practice.
-Play with your friends until you can win every time!
-Finally, once you've mastered the game, you'll unlock the Ultimate Algorithm--which can mathematically guarantee your victory against your friends (or enemies) in not only Nim Player but infinitely many variations of Nim as well!
+Play live against your friends until you can win every time!
+Finally, once you've mastered the game, you'll unlock _The Ultimate Algorithm_--which can mathematically guarantee your victory against your friends (or enemies)!

 ![Gameboard](img/gameboard.png)